vercel/next.js/docs/basic-features/data-fetching.md

 ### SWR

 ZEIT, the team behind Next.js, has created a React hook for data fetching called [**SWR**](https://swr.now.sh/).
 We highly recommend it If you're fetching data on the client side.
-It handles caching and revalidation, focus tracking, refetching on interval, and more.
+It handles caching, revalidation, focus tracking, refetching on interval, and more.
 And the usage is very simple:

 ```jsx
 import useSWR from 'swr'